Dan-74/Cognitive-Enforcement-Framework/README.md

 ## Purpose

-*ToolAgent* is a conceptual and architectural framework designed to:
+*Cognitive Enforcement Framework * is a conceptual and architectural framework designed to:

 - Ensure **cognitive and decision integrity** in distributed agent systems;
 - Prevent **semantic and structural bias** in automated decision-making;